huggingface/blog/chinese-language-blog.md

   guest: true
 ---

-<h1>Introducing HuggingFace blog for Chinese speakers: Fostering Collaboration with the Chinese AI community</h1>
+# Introducing HuggingFace blog for Chinese speakers: Fostering Collaboration with the Chinese AI community

 ## Welcome to our blog for Chinese speakers!